-TSI Reading Practice Test
+TSI English Language Arts and Reading (ELAR) Practice Test

 Where can I take the TSI?

-Texas institutions of higher learning in Texas offer a free practice version of the TSI to see how new enrollees might perform on the full examination.
+Texas institutions of higher learning in Texas offer a free practice version of the TSI to see how new students might perform on the full examination.
 No school will administer the actual TSI until a student completes the pretest.
 Testing sites schedule the TSI, advise prospective students of their pretest scores, and explain how the scores determine a student’s enrollment in college-level or remedial math and English classes.
 Those with low marks on the pretest are counseled to study before they attempt the full TSI.

 How is the TSI administered?

 All state colleges and universities make the TSI available for a fee after a pretest is completed.
-There are no time limits for the TSI, but enrollees typically need three to four hours to complete the reading, writing, and mathematics sections.
+There are no time limits for the TSI, but test-takers typically need three to four hours to complete the reading, writing, and mathematics sections.
 The TSI is delivered and scored by computer, so test takers receive a unique set of questions, adjusted to the performance level at which each student is most successful.
 Testing staff communicate the results of the TSI soon after the test is complete and advise future students of the classes that are best suited to their skill level.

 How can Mometrix help me study for the TSI?